ameyapadole/ameyapadole/README.md

 - 👋 Hi, I’m @ameyapadole
-- 👀 I’m interested in software development, Cybersecurity, Android and iOS development.
+- 👀 I’m interested in software development, Cybersecurity, Android Development
-- 🌱 I’m currently learning Swift UI, React.
-- 💞️ I’m looking to collaborate on cybersecurity related projects.

 <!---
 ameyapadole/ameyapadole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.